GustavoCaso/GustavoCaso.github.io/source/_posts/2014-04-14-rails-and-select.markdown

 ```
 So I see this code and thought that must be right, but I keep getting all the `Sales`.

-A friend of mine told to extract a method for this type of job inside the `Sales`model, so I gived a try, and created a new method call express_checkout?.
+A friend of mine told to extract a method for this kinf of task in the `Sales`model, so I gave it a try, and created a new method call express_checkout?.
-Inside this method I did basically the same but instead I store the result of the select in a variable and then check if there where any object inside that variable.
+This method did basically the same but instead I store the result of the select in a variable and then check if there where any object inside that variable.
 That approach worked.

-So my thoughs were inside the select always will return an array with the elemnts that passed from the condition, but I didn't know we have to stire them inside a variable and then check it.
+So my thoughts were inside the select always will return an array with the elemnts that passed from the condition, but I didn't know we have to store them in a variable and then check it.

 The final code: